Thomas J. Schriber

-Thomas J. (Tom) Schriber (born Oct.
-28. 1935) is an American academic, and Professor of Technology and Operations at the Ross School of Business.
-He is particularly known for his work on "Simulation using General Purpose Simulation System (GPSS)."
+Thomas Jude Schriber (October 28, 1935 – December 31, 2024) was an American academic, Professor Emeritus of Technology and Operations at the University of Michigan Ross School of Business, and a pioneer in computer simulation education.
+He was particularly known for his groundbreaking work on "Simulation using General Purpose Simulation System (GPSS)" and his contributions to business technology education that shaped generations of leaders in the field.

 Biography

 Born in Flint, Michigan, Schriber obtained his MS at the University of Notre Dame in 1957, and then moved to the University of Michigan, where he obtained in MSE in 1958, his MA in 1959, and his PhD in 1964.

-Schriber started his academic career at the Eastern Michigan University in 1963 as Assistant Professor and also became Director of its Academic Computer Center.
-In 1966 he moved to the University of Michigan, where he was appointed Assistant Professor.
-In 1969 he became Associate Professor, in 1972 Professor of Business Information Technology.
-He was Visiting Scholar at the Stanford University in 1972-73, at the Swiss Federal Technical University in 1995, and at the National University of Singapore in 1995.